internetofwater/WaterBudgetFramework/README.md

 5. Colorado [StateWB](https://www.colorado.gov/pacific/cdss/statewb)
 6. Australia [National Water Accounts](http://www.bom.gov.au/water/nwa/2018/)

 The documentation describing each of this water budgeting frameworks are in the folders in this repository.
-Some water budegting frameworks are integrated models that run on one computer program (e.g. Utah, Colorado).
-Some are ensemble models (e.g. California, New Mexico)
+Some water budegting frameworks are integrated models that run on one computer program (e.g. Colorado).
+Some are ensemble models (e.g. New Mexico).
+Some will vary by region (e.g. USGS, California, Australia).

 ## Ontology